Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Introduction

-The Adaptable, Deployable Entry and Placement Technology (ADEPT) project test flight \cite{cassell2018adept,dutta2019flight} is used as a case study to develop practical recommendations for multifidelity model tuning.
+This paper provides an in-depth study of automated model tuning for multifidelity uncertainty propagation, representing the culmination of a line of previous work on the topic \cite{bomarito_improving_2022,thompson_strategies_2023}.
+A real-world entry, descent, and landing example - the Adaptable, Deployable Entry and Placement Technology (ADEPT) project test flight - \cite{cassell2018adept,dutta2019flight} is considered to develop practical recommendations for the approach.
 This case study uses the Program to Optimize Simulated Trajectories II (POST2), a legacy NASA Langley Research Center code, as a variable-fidelity simulator \cite{lugo2017launch}.
-The goal of the case study is to estimate QoIs such as landing location and touchdown time given a set of uncertainties associated with initial vehicle state, atmospheric conditions, etc., under a limited computational budget.
-To simulate the use of onboard trajectory simulation (where estimates must be achieved on regular intervals of the flight), the budget includes any computation spent for the tuning of models.
-The development and use of Sandia National Laboratory's flagship uncertainty quantification code Dakota \cite{dakota2024} is the basis for the model tuning portion of this work.
+The goal here is to estimate QoIs such as landing location and touchdown time given a set of uncertainties associated with initial vehicle state, atmospheric conditions, etc., under a limited computational budget where upfront tuning costs cannot be ignored.
+After optimal hyperparameters are identified with model tuning, QoI estimators are formed using an iterated ACV approach \cite{adams2022deployment} that adaptively estimates model QoI statistics (correlations, variances) that are required for multifidelity estimation.
+To explore the cost-versus-precision tradeoff associated with model tuning, results are benchmarked against baseline ACV estimators that use hand-tuned models \cite{warner_multi-model_2021} as well as the best-case ACV performance where optimal model hyperparameters and QoI statistics are known \textit{a priori}.
+Sandia National Laboratories' flagship uncertainty quantification code, Dakota \cite{dakota2024}, is used as the basis for the implementation of both ACV estimators and model tuning optimization.
+The primary contributions of this work are summarized as follows: \begin{itemize} \item A rigorous study of the cost-versus-precision tradeoff from allocating upfront computation to automated model tuning by comparing the approach to both baseline and best-case performance within an end-to-end uncertainty propagation analysis for varying computational budgets. \item An improvement to the state of the art for multifidelity trajectory simulation estimators demonstrated through comparisons to original work in this area \cite{warner_multi-model_2021}. \item The first demonstration of an \textit{online} multifidelity uncertainty propagation procedure where neither optimal low-fidelity model hyperparameters nor knowledge of model statistics are known \textit{a priori} using automated model tuning and iterated ACV. \item Recommendations for applying automated model tuning to practical problems and avenues for future work to improve performance. \end{itemize}